 OK, this is more or less what we started with.

-The house had a coloured render already on the wall but the signs that we saw suggested that the tradesmen who originally did this, did not know what they were doing and the finish was not great, coupled with the fact that cracks had appeared, meaning the job had to be re-done, correctly, by us.
+The house had a coloured render already on the wall but the signs that we saw suggested that the tradesmen who originally did this, did not know what they were doing and the finish was not great, coupled with the fact that cracks had appeared in the render, meaning the job had to be re-done, correctly, by us.

 The first thing we did, was of course, remove the old render.
 We didn’t take a photo as ….er.. we thought a pile of rubble wouldn’t actually interest our regular readers!